They teach me all the time.

 For that alone, it was worth it.

 I added another medium that first time, applying it like make up, sculpting.
 The fine point when the eyes came alive in their downward gaze, tiny lines of painted lashes brushed on like hairs.
 It lives now with Roshi after moving to Florence.
 Before San Francisco and an extraneous eighteen months in a metropolis near Jeddah.
-Before meeting this music that’s teaching me.
+Before meeting the music that’s teaching me.

 I give a silent offering of my eyes, daily.
 And when there is time and energy, I paint.
 Or poke around at it.
 Or wash it.
 It’s still not finished.
 Over a month ago I wrote…almost there.
 Two weeks ago, closer.
 But honestly now, in this moment, I have no idea.

 The only thing I can come to is, it’s infinitely better not to grasp.